cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 ~~~

 Inputs:
-- `Ma`: the first 128-bit value to be absorbed
+- `Ma`: the first 128-bit block to be absorbed
-- `Mb`: the second 128-bit vlue to be absorbed
+- `Mb`: the second 128-bit block to be absorbed

 Modifies:
 - `{S0, ...S7}`: the state